ftsrg-cs/ca/program-verification-1/README.md

 ## Tasks

 Implement the bounded model checking algorithm in the check() method of the BoundedModelChecker class.
+Don't forget to uncomment the assertions in BoundedModelCheckerTest.java after you are done with the implementation so that you can check its correctness.